 - Bake the logs for about 25 minutes, or until lightly golden on the edges and there are a few cracks in the top of the dough.

-- Remove from the oven and carefully transfer to a cutting board.
-Use a finely serrated bread knife to slice the biscotti, on a diagonal, into ½-inch wide slices.
+- Carefully transfer the logs to a cutting board and use a finely serrated bread knife to slice them, on a diagonal, into ½-inch wide pieces.

 - Place the slices back onto the baking sheet, laying flat, and bake for another 5 minutes.
 Remove the baking sheet, flip them over, and bake for an additional 5 minutes, or until golden brown.